2i2c-org/2i2c-org.github.io/content/jobs/_index.md

 +++
-title = "Jobs at 2i2c"
+title = "Work at 2i2c"
 aliases = ["/careers"]

+[design]
+  # Prevent the list of job postings from showing up at the bottom
+  css_class = "hide-page-stream"
 +++

 ## Open positions